nuejs/nue/packages/www/docs/website-development.md

 Websites are content-driven applications where information comes first.
 Blogs, documentation, marketing pages, company sites, and portfolios all follow this pattern: the content defines the structure, and the design system presents it.

 ## Getting started
-Let's start with the the simplests of websites:
+Let's start with the the simplest of websites:

 ```bash
 nue create blog